-The superb games released by Nintendo is also one of the things that gives it a marvelous character.
-The Nintendo Switch has saw one of the preeminent first year libraries in gaming history, and more essential games are coming out each month.
+The best Nintendo Switch games give the console a marvelous character.
+The Nintendo Switch has seen one of the preeminent first-year libraries in gaming history, and more essential games are coming out each month.

-The Switch not only has a range of the best first party games out there but they also have a well founded roster of second and third party games with astonishingly strong ports from both previous and current console range.
+The Switch not only has a range of the best first-party games out there, but it also has a well-founded roster of second and third-party games with astonishingly strong ports from previous and current console ranges.

 Animal Crossing: New Horizons

-New Horizons is outstanding for many reasons, but one striking thing is that even those who don't typically play games are drawn to it.
-Paying your debt to a racoon is a tiny cost to pay for the privilege to relax in your own communal life again.
+New Horizons is outstanding for many reasons, but one striking feature is that even those who don't typically play games are drawn to it.
+Paying your debt to a raccoon is a tiny cost to pay for the privilege of relaxing in your own communal life.

-The lighthearted, chill nature of it is alluring, and Nintendo has certainly given us plenty of reasons to keep checking in, even a year after launch.
+Its lighthearted, chill nature is alluring, and Nintendo has certainly given us plenty of reasons to keep checking in, even a few years after launch.

 Super Mario Odyssey